Kangchenjunga north base camp – Khambachhen

 Makalu base camp, picture courtesy, Dhananjoy De

 Thus ended a splendid day.
 We went back into the dining room and continued our play and gossip.
 The day ended successfully at the base camp.
 Members of all groups were happy.
 They were filled with a sense of accomplishment.
 That poured out in the form of song, dance and party around the chimney fire.
 All of them danced around to the tunes of rural Nepalese songs.
 Such scenes are often seen at the tea houses of Nepal.
 Why can’t the world live like this?
 It seemed there are no conflicts in this world.
 Everyone touched the hearts, understood the feelings of others and bode no ill-treatment towards anyone else.
 Language isn’t a barrier, neither is culture.
 Everyone is equal.
-All they care is a successful and safe day of trek.
+All they care about is a successful and safe day of trek.
 The support staff goes to any end to make it happen and the travelers are grateful to them for that.
 We were satisfied while going under the blankets.
 Our minds were hopeful of a spectacular sunrise for the morrow.
 At 4870 m, we were sleeping at the highest altitude of this trek.

 Langmale Phemathang